Sumer16/asunto/README.md

 ## About Asunto Issue Tracker

 This is a fully-functional full-stack issue tracker application that helps product owners to track issues for their teams in a productive and secure way.
-This platform is built using Next.js 13.5, React, Radix UI, TailwindCSS, MySQL, PlanetScale, Prisma, NextAuth and more.
+This platform is built using Next.js 13.5, React, Radix UI, TailwindCSS, PostgreSQL, PlanetScale, Prisma, NextAuth and more.

 ## Key Features